xuwanzhu/vue-admin/README.md

 # Install dependencies
 npm install

-# Serve with hot reload at localhost:9528
+# Serve with hot reload at localhost:9528  运行命令
 npm run dev

 # Build for production with minification